jimzucker/hitchhikers-guide-jobsearch/README.md

-# Hitch Hikers Guild to Job Searches
+# Hitch Hikers Guide to Job Searches

 Based on trial and error and reading a lot of blogs here are the tips and tricks I found to making it easy for Recruiters and Hiring Managers to find you and relate you to a job they are looking for.